 When choosing the right language learning method for your business, you’ll encounter two primary challenges:

-1. Language courses must adjust to how much your employees already know (from their school days, living abroad or recent language courses).
+- Language courses must adjust to how much your employees already know (from their school days, living abroad, or recent language courses).

-Placement test and the European Framework: How Babbel determines the learner’s individual language level
+How Babbel finds the learner’s individual language level

 - Language proficiency is measurable and learner progress is easy to understand.